Fundamental skills for RVNs: What you need to know about nursing in practice (2023)

 There are a variety of amazing speakers on this course from across the veterinary profession, including Carl Bradbrook (Zeropain Philosophy – Anaesthesia), Laura Jones (Nursing Clinics), Fiona Marjoram (Hills Pet Nutrition UK), Jon Hall (Bandaging & wounds), Ashley Wemple (ECC), Mairi Frame (Diagnostic Imaging), Hayley Walters (Pain recognition and management) Wendy Irvine (Exotics) and Scott Kilpatrick (Laboratory 101).

-This course will take approximately 14 hours to complete and will provide you with a completion certificate for 14 hours CPD at the end of the course and the course will run over 12 weeks.
+This course will take approximately 13 hours to complete and will provide you with a completion certificate for 15 hours CPD at the end of the course.

 (Access to this course is for 12 months from the course going live on our website and you can still join the course after course start date.
 The forum is monitored for the course duration only).